pwittchen/pkup/README.md

 Then, edit `~/.pkup.conf` file to personalize your future reports.
 Remember that pkup script also takes into consideration your user name in `.gitconfig` file and it should be in format: `Name Surname`.

-If you have problem with installing dependencies, try to install them manually via `pip` in the following way:
+If you have problem with installing dependencies via installation script, try to install them manually via `pip` in the following way:

 ```
 pip install -r requirements.txt